MobileCSP/MobileCSP/_sources/Unit7-Using-Analyzing-Data/apcreate2.rst

 	<h3>Warm Up Activity: Create Grading Rubric</h3>
 	<p>
-	Use the <a href="https://apcentral.collegeboard.org/media/pdf/ap23-sg-computer-science-principles.pdf?course=ap-computer-science-principles" target="_blank" title="">Create Performance Task Scoring Guidelines </a> to grade the two <a href="https://course.mobilecsp.org/mobilecsp/unit?unit=127&amp;lesson=203" target="_blank">Create Performance Task Samples in lesson 8.9</a> to familiarize yourself with the rubric and Create write-ups.</p>
+	Use the <a href="https://apcentral.collegeboard.org/media/pdf/ap23-sg-computer-science-principles.pdf?course=ap-computer-science-principles" target="_blank" title="">Create Performance Task Scoring Guidelines </a> to grade the two <a href="https://runestone.academy/ns/books/published/mobilecsp/Unit7-Using-Analyzing-Data/Create-PT-Samples.html" target="_blank">Create Performance Task Samples</a> to familiarize yourself with the rubric and Create write-ups.</p>

+	<p><font color="red">NEW as of Fall 2023,</font> you no longer need to turn in a Create written response to the AP Digital Portfolio submission site.
+However, students should still complete the Create written response to prepare for the AP exam.
+The Create performance task still consists of three components—program code, video, and instead of the written response, a student-authored Personalized Project Reference containing screen captures of their list and procedure.
+You will use your Personalized Project Reference to answer questions during the AP exam.
+To prepare for these questions, you should complete Create written response even though you do not need to submit it to the AP site.</p>

 	<h3>Iterative Design Thinking Process</h3>